Villereal, Lot-et-Garonne tourism & sightseeing

 If you are here in the summer we recommend you visit the night market held each Monday evening.
 With local entertainment, a chance to enjoy local produce at a reasonable cost and a lively atmosphere these night markets have become a major attraction in Villereal in recent years.

 Around the edges of the square there are some very picturesque half-timbered houses and the stone town hall.
 There is also two popular cafes in the town centre, with plenty of outdoor seating where you can sit and watch the world passing by.
 Various other shops and cafes are also to be found here and in the surrounding streets.

 The fortified Church of Notre-Dame in the adjacent square is also interesting to see.
 Originally surrounded by a moat and reached by a drawbridge, these early defences became unnecessary when the whole town became fortified.
 The church tower that now contains the clock was once a small prison.

 The area in the narrow streets below the church is among the best for seeing the medieval houses looming over narrow alleys although you will enjoy seeing the old houses all around the centre of Villereal.

 Villereal has all necessary facilities for a visit such as banks, petrol stations, a supermarket and several cafes.

-Disclaimer: we have lived near Villereal for 15 years and can confirm it is still one of our favourite traditional small towns in France despite us spending a large part of our time travelling and exploring elsewhere in all parts of the country!
+Disclaimer: we have lived near Villereal for several years and can confirm it is still one of our favourite traditional small towns in France despite us spending a large part of our time travelling and exploring elsewhere in all parts of the country!

 Another useful leaflet describes popular tourist circuits around the town, including three car routes that pass the places of interest near to Villereal.
 Among the attractive medieval towns nearby visit Monpazier, Issigeac (very well known for its Sunday market) and Monflanquin, and the castles at Gavaudun and Biron are also recommended.